Yutsuten/Yutsuten.github.io/_notes/tool/windows/wsl/x_server.md

 - VcXsrv
 - Xming

-To use japanese keyboard on applications inside xming, add this extra parameter to Xming:
+To use japanese keyboard on applications inside the X server, add this parameter:

 ```shell
 -xkblayout jp